pghvlaans/sbotools/README.md

   * sboconfig: Use --reset to restore all default configuration values
   * Build.pm: Remove temporary directory in case of signal
   * Bugfix: When parsing info files, fix whitespace, unwanted lines, quotation and backslashes
+    * Thanks to Geremias for the original report.
   * Info.pm: Tweak build number detection for an sbocheck performance boost

 * 3.2.1 - 2024-12-20